 Notice that Google has more power over this than either the Egyptian or the U.S. government.
 Most free speech today has nothing to do with governments and everything to do with companies.

 The friends of freedom should not make exceptions because freedom's enemies never do.
 Admittedly, the trailer for Innocence of Muslims (one of its many titles) makes the temptation to allow just one exception close to overwhelming.
-It advertises an
+It

-fundamentalisms and stop one sect inciting another sect to violence?
+this clash of fundamentalisms and stop one sect inciting another sect to violence?

 Around 10,000 people participated in a Lahore rally against the YouTube video, The Innocence of Muslims.